louisyoungx/flowgram.ai/auto-docs/variable-plugin/functions/ASTMatch.is.md

 **is**<`TargetASTNode`>(`node?`, `targetType?`): node is TargetASTNode

-Check AST Match by ASTClass
+Check ASTNode Match by ASTClass

 #### Type parameters